Archaeological Sites and Artifacts

 By definition archaeological artifacts are any human object older than 50 years.
 Most artifacts are what we modern humans would define as “trash,” something discarded or left behind.
 While cleaning up trash and leaving places where we hike or camp cleaner than we found them is an admirable pursuit, cleaning up historic “trash” can result is damaging the context and value of our history record.
 The importance of historic “trash” can only be accurately assessed by a trained archaeologist.
 If you you have any questions about the age of the “trash” you intend to clean up, error on the side of caution and leave suspected historic material in place.

-Archaeological sites and artifacts on the public lands throughout North America provide evidence for the continuing story of human occupation spanning nearly 14,000 years.
+Archaeological sites and artifacts on the public lands throughout North America provide evidence for the continuing story of human occupation spanning at least 23,000 years.
 For Native peoples, these "artifacts" are a contemporary, integral component of their present cultural landscape.
 Our public lands are a vault filled with historical and cultural artifacts, each containing irreplaceable information about our past, present and future.
 Please treat any archaeological site or artifact you discover as you would treat an item in a museum.
 Observe, enjoy, photograph, and indulge in the wonder of our rich American history.
 If you do share or post photographs, however, remove any GPS information imbedded in the photo to help protect the artifacts and sites from removal or damage.

 CONTEXT- Leave It Where You Find it